AnshSrivastava2004/Adonis-Discord-Bot/README.md

 ## Adonis-Discord-Bot

-### A simple discord bot for a small server I made back in 2019
+### A discord bot with some moderation features, and some miscellaneous commands